royemosby/roymosby.me/src/blog/creating-space.md

 ## Form helpers need more information

 In order for a form-helper to do its magic, it has to know information about what it is working on and where it is supposed to direct requests.
-Normally, they chave enough information when supplied a model instance to work with.
+Normally, they have enough information when supplied a model instance to work with.
 By convention, it knows where the controllers are and what actions to use.
 Namespaces complicate this a bit so the form-helpers need just a little bit more information so that they know how to set up requests.

 Here is an example typical Rails form template using form_with